Skip to main content

 Inferring custom repository type

-To have the em.getRepository() method return correctly typed custom repository instead of the generic EntityRepository<T>, you can use EntityRepositoryType symbol:
+To have the em.getRepository() method return correctly typed custom repository instead of the generic EntityRepository<T>, use the EntityRepositoryType symbol:

 }